indykish/dotfiles/README.md

 # Rapoo E9050 cheat sheet

-This key board is much better with the Fn + combination available directly for the below options
+This key board is much better than Logitech K380 where these keys are mapped with the Fn + combination, but in Rapoo they are available directly

  - PrntScrn
 - Home